-If you have been abused or neglected at Apostolic Christian Restmor, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Apostolic Christian Restmor, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Apostolic Christian Restmor is an Illinois nursing home.
 Apostolic Christian Restmor is licensed to Apostolic Christian Restmor Inc. Apostolic Christian Restmor is located at 1500 Parkside Avenue, Morton, IL 61550 with telephone number 309-284-1400.
 Apostolic Christian Restmor has 116 beds and 165 staff members.
 The Illinois Nursing Home Care Act governs Apostolic Christian Restmor.

 Apostolic Christian Restmor’s Address, Phone Number, and Contact Information

 Apostolic Christian Restmor

 Apostolic Christian Restmor Overview